PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 Translation data is stored in JSON files which are then imported and added to localize.
 When using the _single language_ format, each translation consists of a property name and the translation for that language.
 When using the all languages_ format, for every property name, an array of translation texts for the different languages is used instead, in the order used for initialization.\
 In both cases, translation data can be nested for easier naming and grouping of properties.
 This nested structure is represented via periods (".") in the id when calling the translation values.

-An example of a resource file in _all languages_ format could be called _translations.json_ and would look as follows:
+An example of a resource file in _all languages_ format could be called _translations.json_ and would look as demonstrated in listing 2.16:

 \begin{lstlisting}[caption=Resource file in all-languages format, label=lst:localizeReduxResource, language={JavaScript}]
     {